SEMICeu/cpsv-ap_harvester_xborderPilot_Estonia_Finland/README.md

 # A cross-border catalogue of Public Services with Finland and Estonia
 A cross-border catalogue of public services, i.e. a catalogue of public services at European level.
-Public service descriptions from Estonia and Finland are harvested, transformed and displayed on a user-friendly webpage
+Public service descriptions from Estonia and Finland are harvested, transformed and displayed on a user-friendly webpage.

 ## Introduction
 Citizens and businesses from Estonia and Finland face a number of **challenges** both at national and European level when trying to find information on the public services available to them: